Dracula's Daughter: Plot

 The Countess sends Sandor to fetch her a model to paint.
 He sees a pretty young woman, Lili, and follows her onto a bridge.
 The woman pauses at the railing looking despondent.
 Sandor promises her food, warmth, and money.
 She hesitates, but Sandor explains that he seeks her for his mistress.
 Lili returns with Sandor.
 Countess Zaleska initially resists her urges, but succumbs and attacks her.
-Lili survives the attack and is examined by Dr. Garth through hypnosis; she reveals enough information to let Dr. Garth know that Countess Zaleska was who attacked her, but she suffers heart failure and dies.
+Lili survives the attack and is examined by Dr. Garth through hypnosis; she reveals enough information to let Dr. Garth know that it was Countess Zaleska who attacked her, but she suffers heart failure and dies.
 The Countess gives up fighting her urges and accepts that a cure is not possible; she lures Dr. Garth to Transylvania by kidnapping Janet Blake, his secretary, with whom he has a playfully antagonistic relationship, but now realises that he cares for her.
 Zaleska intends to transform Dr. Garth into a vampire to be her eternal companion.
 Arriving at Castle Dracula in Transylvania, Dr. Garth agrees to exchange his life for Janet's.
 Before he can be transformed, Countess Zaleska is destroyed when Sandor shoots her through the heart with an arrow as revenge for her breaking her promise to make him immortal.
-He takes aim at Dr. Garth, but is shot dead by a Scotland Yard policeman, who along with Von Helsing, has followed Dr. Garth from London.
+He takes aim at Dr. Garth, but is shot dead by a Scotland Yard policeman, who along with Van Helsing, has followed Dr. Garth from London.